Deving789/NBA_Final-Project/README.md

 ### Part 1 Submission Rubric

 #### 1. Presentation:
 See [Main branch](https://github.com/Deving789/NBA_Final-Project/tree/main).
 The team drafted the project, including the following:

 ✓ Selected topic

-✓ Reason why they selected their topic
+✓ Reason why we selected their topic

-✓ Description of their source of data
+✓ Description of our source of data

-✓ Questions they hope to answer with the data
+✓ Questions we hope to answer with the data

 --------

 #### 2. Github

-The team has gothub repository dedicated to the final project.
+The team has a Github repository dedicated to the final project.

-***Master Branch:***
+***Master Branch:***  - includes a README describing communication protocols

-✓ Includes a README.md that must include: Description of the communication protocols

 ***Individual Branches***